Svalorzen/CppCopyProposal/README.md

 even though it is possible to construct an equivalent result using intermediate helper types.

 No type-base can be a primitive type.
-All type-bases in the `type_list` must be aggregates, but for at most one.
-This is to avoid constructor conflicts.
+Of all the type-bases in the `type_list, at most one is allowed to have user-declared or inherited constructors.
+This is to avoid conflicts which can make the type-clone badly initialized.

 All constructors, destructors, static and non-static member functions will be accessible in the new class directly, their visibility (private, public,